fcancelinha/fcancelinha/README.md

 <h4 align="center">A software developer from Portugal 🇵🇹</h4>

 <h5 align="center">
-  Currently interested in learning GO, you can usually catch me coding at night or surfing gnarly waves in the morning!
+  Currently learning GO, you can usually catch me coding at night or surfing gnarly waves in the morning!

-  This github is a collection of personal projects and course projects!
+  This github is a collection of personal projects and related course projects!
 </h6>

 <h5/>